melindahiggins2000/web2/teaching/index.md

  <a class="redbutton" href="{{ site.url }}/teaching/CDCslidesMar2016" target="_blank">GIT & Github</a>
 </p>
 <p>
-Slides on How to get started with GIT an Github
+Slides on How to get started with GIT and Github
 </p>

 <p>